MOST READ POSTS

 CEO Joan sits in front of me: “Now that I am in this corner office, I see and hear less from people.”
 She describes “walk arounds” and distance from colleagues who called her friend before she became CEO.
 “I send out emails now with ideas and questions and…I get ‘crickets’ back.”

 Leadership can be a lonely road.
 The weight of the crown of responsibility begins to wear on the neck.
 When the head is heavy – soon the backbone gives a bit as well.
-Yet big decisions await her.
+Yet big decisions always await.

-Sitting across from her, as her Leadership coach, I am glad that Joan is letting her guard down and sharing her biggest challenges, I can sense the burden of these leadership responsibilities she faces.
+Sitting across from Joan, as her Leadership Coach, I am glad that she is letting her guard down and sharing her biggest challenges, I can sense the burden of these leadership responsibilities she faces.

 “I’m screwed.”
 She says.
 We both laugh, knowing that this is her fear talking.